Spread Betting Shares UK

 - Go ‘short’ if you think the share price will decrease

 This is a major benefit from spread betting shares UK – as traditional stock brokers only allow you to make gains if the respective company increases in value.
-But, when using a spread betting platform, you can also profit if you think the stocks will lose value.
-As this article on Basketball Insiders explains, some of the best apps for betting also offer the chance of spread bets on sports.
+But, when using a spread betting platform, you have the chance to also profit if you think the stocks will lose value.
+As this article on Basketball Insiders explains, some of the popular apps for betting also offer the chance of spread bets on sports.

 This means that the underlying asset does not exist.
 Instead, all you are doing is speculating on the future value of the shares.
 On top of being able to short-sell and apply leverage – not owning the shares means that you will not need to pay any stamp duty tax.
 This saves you 0.5% from the very get-go.